 To put it simply, to reap the benefits of newly adopted digital solutions, managers need to first make sure that employees actually understand them, find them helpful, and use them in the most efficient way.
 Take for example, a massive cloud project we delivered for Delta Medical.
 One of the criteria we used to measure the adoption rate of the new collaboration tool was the number of messages sent by users, which were 49,000+ messages sent in 6 months.
 This achievement can be attributed to the adept application of best change management practices by our experts, as well as the committed adoption and diligent follow-through demonstrated by the Delta Medical team.

 Infopulse's Managed Cloud Services and all our services related to productivity and collaboration (Microsoft 365, remote work solutions, web and mobile applications, and more) include change management as a key component.
 We assist organizations in designing and implementing change management processes into their workflows.
 It іs done through knowledge transfer of various formats (workshops, internal educational hubs, etc.) and other communication strategies that ensure sustainable assimilation and adoption of the introduced changes.

-A case in point: our project for Darnitsa pharmaceutical firm, where we applied change management within cloud services to help the organization transform digitally.
-Infopulse worked with Darnitsa to develop and implement a cloud-based IT infrastructure and applications to support their business operations.
+A case in point: our project for Darnytsia pharmaceutical firm, where we applied change management within cloud services to help the organization transform digitally.
+Infopulse worked with Darnytsia to develop and implement a cloud-based IT infrastructure and applications to support their business operations.
 Incorporating effective change management practices and metrics helped the company increase efficiency, productivity, and competitiveness.